8.2.1. How to Write State Machines

 ).

 This equals integer value 1, not 0.
-This forces the developer to think

-about initialization and think how the state variable (here eg_state
+This forces the developer to think about initialization and think how the state

-) needs
+) needs to be initialized.

-the state machine only starts if the initialization
+the state machine only starts if the initialization is correctly done.

 8.2.1.2.3.
 Description of the Implementation of State Processing Functions